syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTreeView/Expand-collapse.md

 ### Expand and Collapse all the nodes

-Expand and Collapse all the nodes programmatically at runtime by using the `SfTreeView.ExpandAll` method and `SfTreeView.CollapseAll` method.
+Expand and Collapse all the [TreeViewNode](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode.html) programmatically at runtime by using the `SfTreeView.ExpandAll` method and `SfTreeView.CollapseAll` method.

 {% tabs %}
 {% highlight c# %}